 When using SSMS, before connecting to your server the first time, make sure your username is included in the Analysis Services Admins group.
-To learn more, see Server administrators later in this article.
+To learn more, see Server administrators and database users later in this article.

 Before you connect, you need to get the server name.
 In Azure portal > server > Overview > Server name, copy the server name.

 In SSMS > Object Explorer, click Connect > Analysis Services.

 In the Connect to Server dialog box, paste in the server name, then in Authentication, choose one of the following authentication types:

 Windows Authentication to use your Windows domain\username and password credentials.

 Active Directory Password Authentication to use an organizational account.
 For example, when connecting from a non-domain joined computer.

 Active Directory - Universal with MFA support to use non-interactive or multi-factor authentication.

 Server administrators and database users

 In Azure Analysis Services, there are two types of users, server administrators and database users.
 Both types of users must be in your Azure Active Directory and must be specified by organizational email address or UPN.
 To learn more, see Authentication and user permissions.